upmem/zstd/dpu/README.md

  - `firmware/simple` contains an implementation based on the educational decoder
  - `firmware/lib` contains an implementation based on the ZSTD library code

-`host_decompress.c` contains a host harnest, decompressing the input file on the DPUs.
+`host_decompress.c` contains a host harness, decompressing the input file on the DPUs.

 Currently, the compression must be done with the host `zstd`.